fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 The element `sequenceGrade` holds a string value, designating a component [grade name](ComponentGrades.md) which has been implemented by the test case author, descended from the standard framework grade `fluid.test.sequence`.
 The framework will instantiate a component with this grade as a child component of the
-`testCaseHolder, and then resolve its options path `elements`, whose keys represent namespaces and whose values are of a type `testSequenceElement`, the members of which are described in the following table:
+`testCaseHolder`, and then resolve its options path `elements`, whose keys represent namespaces and whose values are of a type `testSequenceElement`, the members of which are described in the following table:

 <table>
     <thead>